 Fudan University, one of China's Ivy Leagues, has been my top choice.
 It has been renowned at its scientific research and medicine disciplines for years which can definitely be of great help in achieving my dreams.
-What is more, the facilities and programs are unquestionable.
-Dozens of advanced laboratories, large-sized libraries, and affiliated hospitals.
+What is more, the facilities and programs are unquestionable: dozens of advanced laboratories, large-sized libraries, and affiliated hospitals.
 Not to mention, it is home to a handful of worldwide students, whom I would love to work with.
 Most importantly, its motto – rich in knowledge and tenacious in purpose, inquiring with earnestness and reflecting with self practice – is what I have relied on.
 Since my childhood, I have pushed myself to unendingly enrich my knowledge, practice on my own, and be solemn in my every study.
 Beyond doubt, I would seize my opportunity in Fudan University to bring the impact I long to create for the world.

+Hi Mabel:

+I think you have a good foundation in your essay.

+I would expand more on what specific courses, clubs, professors, research paper, communities, etc. in Fudan University interest you.
+And then I suggest connecting that to how they would support your goals.

+One suggestion on the outline:

+Your initial interest in medicine

+HEAL Clinical Shadowing Program

+Your concerns and long-term goals

+Soft skills – being compassionate

+Why Fudan University – specifics and connecting with your goals

+Conclusion – how you are a good fit for Fudan University, how it will support your goals and how you will also contribute to it, being part of its community.

+All the best!